-Ortho-K is the use of specially designed oxygen permeable contact lenses that are worn during sleep at night to temporarily correct myopia.
-It is the most popular method of myopia control because it adds the benefit of being glasses and contact lens free during the day.
+Ortho-K is the use of specially designed oxygen permeable contact lenses that are worn while sleeping at night to temporarily correct myopia.
+It is the most popular method of myopia control because it adds the benefit of being free of either glasses or contact lenses during the day.
 Research has shown that myopia can be reduced by 42%.
-They have a slower increase in their eyeballs axial length, compared with children who wore eyeglasses.
-The benefits extend beyond the first year of myopia treatment.
-Ortho-k is the number one myopia progression treatment method for patients referred to our office.
+Ortho-K can slow the increase in eyeball axial length, compared with children who wear glasses.
+It is the number one myopia progression treatment method for patients referred to our office.

 Research indicates that low doses administered nightly will reduce progression by 60% on average.
 These drops have been used for myopia control for many years, with effective results.
 At one year, children receiving atropine drops showed significantly less myopic progression compared with children receiving placebo, and the effects are shown to extend beyond the first year.
 Although this intervention is most effective, it is not a first-line treatment in our office due to side effects of light sensitivity and blurred near vision.
 We will recommend a progressive pair of glasses with this type of treatment if necessary.